oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 The process is executed in an iterative sequence of modeling, verification and validation.
 At least one iteration of the modeling loop is required.

-## 3.3 Information Modeling Example
+## 3.3 Information Modeling Examples

 As discussed in [Section 1.1.1](#111-openc2-and-jadn), JADN is a general purpose tool for information modeling, and can be applied